drak3hft7/Cheat-Sheet---Active-Directory/README.md

-Get-NetComputer -FullData                             #Get the list of computers in the current domain with complete data Get-NetComputer -FullData | select operatingsystem    #Get the list of computers with their operating system Get-NetComputer -FullData | select name               #Get the list of computers with their name
+Get-NetComputer -FullData                             #Get the list of computers in the current domain with complete data Get-NetComputer -FullData | select operatingsystem    #Get the list of computers with their operating system Get-NetComputer -FullData | select name               #Get the list of computers with their name Get-NetComputer -Ping                                 #Send a ping to check if the computers are working
 ```
 - **With AD Module:**
 ```